Lybecker/k8s-friendly-aspnetcore/readme.md

 ## Graceful shutdown
 Sometimes it is required to buy some time for shutdown of a process.
 Perhaps a transaction needs to be completed or a connections needs to be properly closed.
 That is why we need the ability to shutdown gracefully.

-ASP.NET Core exposes [application life-cycle events](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-2.2#iapplicationlifetime-interface).
+ASP.NET Core exposes [application life-cycle events](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-2.2#iapplicationlifetime-interface) for this purpose.

 The `LifetimeEventsHostedService` class implements the ASP.NET Core application life-cycle events and simulates a process requiring extra time to shutdown.

-> The default allowed shutdown timeout is 5 seconds, but we can increase it by calling the [`UseShutdownTimeout`](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/web-host?view=aspnetcore-2.2#shutdown-timeout) extension method on the WebHostBuilder in our Program.Main() method or configuring with the environment variable `ASPNETCORE_SHUTDOWNTIMEOUTSECONDS`.
+> The default allowed shutdown timeout is 5 seconds, but we can increase it by calling the [`UseShutdownTimeout`](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/web-host?view=aspnetcore-2.2#shutdown-timeout) extension method on the WebHostBuilder in Program.Main() method or configuring with the environment variable `ASPNETCORE_SHUTDOWNTIMEOUTSECONDS`.

 # Gotchas
 - The base image from Microsoft Container Registry sets listen to port 80, but can be overwritten by setting `ASPNETCORE_URLS` environment variable in the Dockerfile